3mdeb/blog.3mdeb.com/source/_posts/2017-06-14-Ansible-via-python.markdown

 ## Python API

-Python API is very powerful, so we can manage and run ansible-playbook drom python level, there is possibility to controll nodes, write various plugins, extend Ansible to respond to various python events and plug in inventory data from external data sources.
+Python API is very powerful, so we can manage and run ansible-playbook from python level, there is possibility to controll nodes, write various plugins, extend Ansible to respond to various python events and plug in inventory data from external data sources.

-> Note: There is a permament structure to build python program which operates ansible
+> Note: There is a permament structure to build python program which operates ansible commands:
-commands:

 First of all we have to import some modules needed to run ansible in python.

 - Let's describe some of them:

   - `json` module to convert output to json format
-	- `ansible` modules to manage e.g. inventory or plays
+  - `ansible` module to manage e.g. inventory or plays
   - `TaskQueueManager` is responsible for loading the play strategy plugin, which dispatches the Play's tasks to hosts
   - `CallbackBase` module - base ansible callback class, that does nothing here, but new callbacks, which inherits from CallbackBase class and override methods, can execute custom actions

 ```python
 import json